cmdr2/panorama/Readme.md

 ## features
   * supports equirectangular projection panoramas
-  * uses a high-poly sphere to confine image distortion to a narrow range around the poles (± 4°)
+  * uses a high-poly sphere to confine image distortion to a narrow range around the poles (± 8°)
   * progressive loading of image by resolution to speed up time-to-first-pixel
+  * experimental support for stereoscopic (3d) equirectangular panoramas in SBS or OVER-UNDER format
+  * experimental support for stereoscopic (3d) photos in CROSS-EYE or PARALLEL format
   * provides control to turn panorama by 180° to help seated users look behind them
   * provides control to load a random new panorama
   * includes Google Analytics with anonymized IPs to help monitor errors and application performance in the real world